GraphBLAS/SuiteSparseSessions/Session14/README.md

 5. **Microsoft Compiler Impact**: Lack of VLA support forced creation of custom workspace management, affecting code throughout GraphBLAS

-6. **Code Reuse**: Core infrastructure like task management, slicing algorithms, and the verk workspace are shared across many different GraphBLAS operations
+6. **Code Reuse**: Core infrastructure like task management, slicing algorithms, and the Werk workspace are shared across many different GraphBLAS operations

 **Final Note [02:14:29]:**
 > "You haven't even seen the matrix multiply yet - it's even trickier than this.
 It uses the same task struct but builds the task in a totally different way."